RyanMillerC/openshift-custom-gov-login/blog.md

 This customization can be deployed through Advanced Cluster Management (ACM) for Kubernetes.
 Using *Governance Policy* in ACM, an OpenShift administrator can configure login customizations once, then deploy to all clusters.

-The policy object is lengthy, so I won't post it inline.
+The policy object is too lengthy to post inline.
 Instead, grab the policy code [here](link)!

-Log in to the ACM hub cluster with `oc`.
+Log in to the ACM hub cluster with `oc` and deploy *acm-policy.yaml*.

 ```bash
 oc create -f acm-policy.yaml